zenstackhq/zenstack-docs/blog/react-admin/index.md

 export default authProvider;
 ```

+The auth provider will be used when we build the CRUD UI with React-Admin.

 ### Building data provider

 Our admin console is essentially about making queries and mutations to the underlying database.
 To achieve that, we'll need to complete two pieces of work:

 1. backend: a CRUD API
-2. frontend: an adapter to connect to the backend API ([data provider](https://marmelab.com/react-admin/DataProviderWriting.html) in the terms of React-Admin)
+2. frontend: a [data provider](https://marmelab.com/react-admin/DataProviderWriting.html) to consume the backend API

-For the backend part, ZenStack makes it almost effortless by providing an automatic RESTful API based on the database schema.
+ZenStack makes the backend part almost effortless by providing an automatic RESTful API based on the database schema.
 Here's how to install it as a Next.js API handler ("/src/app/api/model/[...path]/router.ts"):

 ```ts title="/src/app/api/model/[...path]/router.ts"
 import { type AuthUser, enhance } from "@zenstackhq/runtime";